52 Degrees Fahrenheit In Celsius

 Q: Why are there two different temperature scales?

 A: The development of the Fahrenheit and Celsius scales happened independently, based on different reference points and scale intervals.
 Fahrenheit's scale, developed earlier, used a mixture of reference points including body temperature and freezing points of brine solutions.
-Celsius, a later development, provided a more logical and simpler system based on the freezing and boiling points of water.
+That said, celsius, a later development, provided a more logical and simpler system based on the freezing and boiling points of water.
 The persistence of both scales is due to historical usage and regional preferences.

 Q: Is it always necessary to use the formula?